ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/17. Week17 Penetration-Testing-2/README.md

 7. You should now have a Meterpreter session open.

-    * Run the command to performs a search for the recipe.txt on the target:
+    * Run the command to perform a search for the recipe.txt on the target:

     ### Answer: **search -f * recipe * .txt**